fairafric is going climate positive

 Launch of the DAF initiative

-We source our first small quantities of cocoa beans from dynamic agroforestry (DAF).
+We are sourcing initial small quantities of cocoa beans from dynamic agroforestry (DAF).

-Expansion of sources of income.
-Expansion of existing farms with new plants to open up additional sources of income for farmers.
+Expansion of existing farms with new plants to open up further sources of income for farmers.

-Phase 1 of the road to climate positive has been successfully completed!
+Phase 1 of the journey to climate positivity has been successfully completed!

-fairafric purchased the first quantities of organic cocoa from DAF in 2024.
+Fairafric purchased its first quantities of organic cocoa from DAF in 2024 and was able to further expand the quantities in 2025.

 Over 500 cocoa families are already participating in the DAF initiative.